 In the past few decades, justice meant only punishment and even vengeance in our society.
 The majority of people are still crying out for justice, and as a result, punishment is still highly favored.
 It has been said, "The 'punisher' is a hardhearted taskmaster fueled by bitterness and anger.
 His or her destructive actions have been justified by an overwhelming sense of injustice and a need for recompense" (Supernatural Power of Forgiveness, Kris & Jason Vallotton).

 People retaliating in vengeance is not true justice.
 Vengeance happens as a natural response to the vindictive nature of fallen man.
 Only God can fix man's sinful nature.
 Besides, the Lord says, "Vengeance is mine, I will repay" (Deut.
 32:35; Rom.
 12:17-21).

 The dictionary meaning of justice is fairness, righteousness, administration of what is just (as by assigning merited rewards or punishment).
 Punishment lacks mercy and is defined Biblically as vengeance, but justice comes into balance in the New Testament in light of the Cross of Jesus Christ.
+On the cross, both God's justice and mercy were satisfied, when Jesus took our punishment for sin.
 If it had not been for Christ, justice would have demanded the death penalty for us all, “For the wages of sin is death, but the gift of God is eternal life in Jesus Christ our Lord” (Romans 6:23).